fimdomeio/Tobias-the-bot/README.md

 The following is a list of expected dependencies for the bot

 'simple-xmpp'   -> for the xmpp.
 It would be nice if the bot could invite other people.

-"redis"       -> For redis

 'custom-logger' -> For colorful logging and multiple debug levels.

+'i18n'          -> Internationalization

+For time and scheduling

 'node-schedule' -> A cron-like and not-cron-like job scheduler for Node.
 This one is pretty cool. :)

-Later we'll probably also need:

 "moment"      -> A lightweight javascript date library for parsing, manipulating, and formatting dates.